 We lease our corporate offices which are located in Boca Raton, Florida, under a lease agreement which was amended in April 2013.
 The current lease expires in March 2020 and has two 5-year renewal options, which if exercised will result in a maximum term ending March 2030.
 In addition, we lease office space for our eastern regional office in Charlotte, North Carolina; our central regional office in San Antonio, Texas; our western regional office in Los Angeles, California; and our youth services division in Pittsburgh, Pennsylvania.
-As a result of the BI acquisition in February 2011 and Protocol acquisition in February 2014, we are also currently leasing office space in Boulder, Colorado and Aurora, Illinois, respectively.
-We also lease office space in Sydney, Australia, in Sandton, South Africa, and in Berkshire, England, through our overseas affiliates to support our Australian, South African, and United Kingdom operations, respectively.
+As a result of the Protocol acquisition in February 2014, we are also currently leasing office space in Aurora, Illinois.
+We also lease office space in Sydney, Australia, and in Sandton, South Africa, through our overseas affiliates to support our Australian, and South African operations, respectively.
 We consider our office space adequate for our current operations.

 See the Facilities and Day Reporting Centers listing under Item 1 for a list of the correctional, detention and re-entry properties we own or lease in connection with our operations.
-In addition to the properties listed under Item 1, we also lease 47 ISAP service centers, 83 electronic monitoring field offices and an electronic monitoring call center in Anderson, Indiana.
-We consider our correctional, detention and re-entry properties, our field offices and our electronic monitoring call center adequate for our current and planned levels of operations.